dirkschumacher/blake3/README.md

 >   - One algorithm with no variants, which is fast on x86-64 and also
 >     on smaller architectures.

+> *BLAKE3 is not a password hashing algorithm, because it’s designed to
+> be fast, whereas password hashing should not be fast.
+If you hash
+> passwords to store the hashes or if you derive keys from passwords, we
+> recommend Argon2.*

 ## Installation

 ``` r